Living in Richmond 2026: Complete Guide to Life, Cost & Real Estate

 - Cons:

-- High cost of living compared to national averages.
+- High cost of living and housing prices

 Looking for a Home in Richmond?